 To uphold and abide by all the provisions of this Constitution, bylaws and amendments

-Every member is expected to attend the General Body meeting preferably in person or atleast online.
+Every member is expected to attend the General Body meeting preferably in person or at least online.

 To participate and support all activities, programs or any project of the Association.